-Mrs. Acton is a resident of Pennsville Township.
-As a Salem County Freeholder, Mrs. Acton has been active in the community serving on the United way Women’s Leadership Committee, E.I.
-DuPont Community Advisory Panel, Salem County Women’s Services Board, Meals on Wheels, Parish Council and Finance Committee for Queen of Apostles Church, former committeeperson for the Boy Scouts, Troop 15, New Jersey Governor’s Board of Volunteerism, Member of the NAACP and Board of Trustees/Treasurer for Family Promise of Salem County.
-She has been co-fundraiser Chair for the United Way of Salem County and American Red Cross.
+Julie has dedicated herself to the residents of our county and has past and present involvement in a number of local organizations, including serving on the United Way Women’s Leadership Committee, E.I.
+DuPont Community Advisory Panel, Salem County Women’s Services Board, Meals on Wheels, Parish Council and Finance Committee for Queen of Apostles Church, former committee person for the Boy Scouts, Troop 15, New Jersey Governor’s Board of Volunteerism, member of the NAACP, and Board of Trustees/ Treasurer for Family Promise of Salem County.
+She has also served as co-fundraiser Chair for the United Way of Salem County, American Red Cross, and Meals on Wheels.

 Dale A. Cross – Deputy Director Chairman – Public Safety

 Mr. Cross is a resident of Pennsville Township serving his second term as Freeholder.
 He is Chair of the Public Safety Committee.
 In addition, he serves on the Administrative, Rail and Energy committees.
 Other duties include: serving as a Deputy Emergency Management Coordinator and liaison for the Salem County Improvement Authority.
 Dale and his wife Kathy have one son Kyle.
 A graduate from Glassboro State College (now Rowan) in 1986 with a BA in Finance, he is employed with PSEG Nuclear and a proud member of IBEW Local 94.
 He currently volunteers time to Island Charities & United Way.
 He is a lifetime member of the Fraternal Order of Police, Old Oak #6.
 Dale and his wife are members of St. Gabriel the Archangel Church where he currently serves as a Lector.
 Contact Deputy Director Cross